The Dual Space \(\mathcal{X}^*\)

 through Hölder conjugation: \(p \to q \to p\)).

-a fact that creates genuine obstacles in infinite-dimensional optimization.
+In the infinite-dimensional regime that failure creates genuine obstacles in optimization.

 Why Reflexivity Matters for Machine Learning Optimization